Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 In a written statement to Kaiser Health News on Wednesday, a CMS spokesman noted that Medicare has always provided extra time for certain people to enroll, for a number of specific reasons.
 In keeping with that policy, Medicare beneficiaries will be able to get a special enrollment period related to Plan Finder issues anytime next year, according to the statement.

 They can "call 1-800-MEDICARE and explain to our call center representatives that they have an issue with their plan choice.
 It is not CMS's expectation that beneficiaries will have documentation or screenshots," according to the CMS statement.
-Beneficiaries will be able to start the process of changing plans during that call, CMS said
+Beneficiaries will be able to start the process of changing plans during that call, CMS said.

 Yet some critics fear that applying for a special enrollment period because of Plan Finder's mistakes could be tricky.
 Trump administration officials have continued to defend the accuracy of the website tool.